-The videos being produced each week in partnership with Fenix Youth Project will be available here when they are posted!
+The videos below were produced in partnership with Fenix Youth Project.

 Introductions: Learn from the students participating in the program why they think this project is so important to be a part of.

 Week 2: Listen this week as participants talk about the contributions of two of the figures on the Church Street Mural: James F. Stewart and Elaine Brown.
 Thank you to Jayonna, who worked on recording the information, and Toi’Rae and Kaniyah who went on an exploratory adventure in Salisbury capturing photos!